Travel safe. Travel smart. Travel Aware.

 While you're away

 - In some countries it's mandatory for British nationals to carry their passport at all times.
 In others it's best to keep your passport stored safely.
-Find out what's necessary in the country you are visiting on the FCO website.
+Find out what's necessary in the country you are visiting on the FCDO website.

 - Holidays are all about letting your hair down.
 But don't take it too far.
 Even minor disturbances can be punished severely in some countries.
 Meanwhile drinking excessive alcohol is likely to invalidate your travel insurance.